sarox-dev/Recollect-Extension/README.md

 | `scripting` | Inject save logic into web pages |
 | `http://localhost/*` | Connect to your local Recollect server |

 No data is sent to third parties.
+No browsing history is collected.
 Everything stays local.

 ---